-Stephen Danz and Associates is one of California’s largest law firms focusing on representing employees.
+Stephen Danz and Associates is a statewide California law firm focusing on representing employees in and outside of Santa Ana.
 The firm prides itself on standing up for plaintiffs in cities within Northern California and Southern California since the State’s courts are as specialized and diverse as its landscape.
 In Santa Ana, California, our attorneys are highly specialized and handle complex employment lawsuits where private individuals trust us to bring forth their cases in local, state and federal courts.

 Healthy Workplaces, Healthy Families Act of 2014 (Mandatory Paid Sick Leave Law)

 Employees who work in California for 30 or more days for the same employer within a year of beginning employment are entitled to accrue paid sick leave.
 Sick leave accrues at the rate of at least 1 hour for every 30 hours worked.
 An employer may choose a different accrual rate if the leave accrues “on a regular basis” and employees will accrue at least 24 hours of sick leave or paid time off by the 120th calendar day of employment, each calendar year, or in each 12-month period.
 However, an employer has the option to award all paid sick leave at the beginning of each year of employment, calendar year, or 12-month period.
 Please also note that an employer may cap the total amount of paid sick leave that employees may accrue at 48 hours or 6 days.